-Product development cycles have reduced significantly with the increasing use of Computer Aided Design (CAD).
-Solid modelling used with techniques such as finite element analysis and mechanical simulation has significantly reduced the cost and time scale of product development in a wide range of engineering sectors.
+Product development cycles have decreased considerably with the growing use of Computer-Aided Design (CAD).
+Solid modeling used with approaches such as mechanical simulation and finite element analysis has considerably decreased the cost and time scale of product development in a broad range of engineering areas.

-A three-dimensional rendered computer image is an excellent method of showing the details of the finished item.
-However the demand for actual solid product prototypes is increasing.
+A three-dimensional (3D) rendered computer image is an excellent way of showing the details of the finished item.
+However, the demand for true solid product prototypes is growing.

 Uses for Prototypes

 Prototypes have a range of applications:

 - Assessment of form and fit

 - Short-run production cycles

 Advantages of Rapid Prototyping

 The traditional prototyping routes are expensive, inflexible, and add substantial cost to the product development cycle.
 However, the application of rapid prototyping methods and Computer-Aided Manufacturing (CAM) processes such as CNC machining has demonstrated the potential to enhance the process.